Mcsky23/tobi/README.md

     - `challs` - lists all the challenges in the current CTF workspace
     - `flags` - lists all the flags in the current challenge workspace

-- `tobi context` - prints the current context
+- `tobi context` - prints the current context and a couple stats
     - `<ctf_name>` - switches the current context to the specified CTF workspace
     - `<ctf_name> <chall_name>` - switches the current context to the specified challenge workspace